Connect via an agent (script, big data, and SQL jobs)

-This topic describes how to install an agent in an ECS instance or a container service and connect to MSE-XXLJOB.
+This topic describes how to install an agent on an Elastic Compute Service (ECS) instance or in Container Service to connect to MSE-XXLJOB.

-You can dynamically write or modify scripts and SQL in the MSE console to schedule and run scheduled tasks.
+You can dynamically write or modify scripts and SQL in the MSE console to schedule and execute jobs.

 image.jpeg